WHY CHOOSE US?

 Facing Arraignment with a Los Angeles Criminal Defense Attorney

 If the DA moves forward, an arraignment will be scheduled and you will be notified.
 The arraignment is when your charges are read to you and you are asked to make a plea.
+The DA has an obligation to do this within 72 hours under the Sixth Amendment.
+If not, you may be able to argue that your constitutional rights have been violated.
+Just because you have been arrested, doesn’t mean you do not have rights as a US citizen.
 It is crucial that you have a Los Angeles criminal lawyer before this point to advise you on what to do at this critical point.

 Our Client’s Success Stories